HoloLabInc/MRTKExtensionForOculusQuest/README.md

 Then clone using this command "git clone --recurse-submodules https://github.com/provencher/MRTKExtensionForOculusQuest.git"

-This will clone my MRTK fork as well, which I use for developing new features on that repo.
+This will the official MRTK development branch as well.
 If you'd like your own version of MRTK, simply remove "--recurse-submodules" from the command, and copy your MRTK files to the External folder, before proceeding to step 2.

 ## 2. Run SymLink bat
 Run bat External/createSymlink.bat by double clicking it.